jvierine/drag_uncertainty/README.md

 The script uses the SGP4 propagator to investigate how errors in $B^* = \rho_0 A \frac{C_d}/{2m}$ affect position uncertainty.
 It doesn't matter if the uncertainty in the area-to-mass ratio ($A/m$) of the spacecraft, the drag coefficient ($C_d$), or the atmospheric density ($\rho_0$).
 They all have the same effect on orbit propagation.

+The following figure shows how the position error accumulates as a functino of time when there is an error in the $B^*$ term:

 <img width="595" height="438" alt="Screenshot 2025-08-01 at 10 46 32" src="https://github.com/user-attachments/assets/950ab753-f93f-4f29-95da-fb7e81e84890" />

 Thermospheric density uncertainty typically several tens of percent and depends orbital parameters as well as geophysical forcing (Boniface and Bruinsma, 2021; Liying and Solomon 2012).